chinapedia/wikipedia.abstract.en/Page/Svalbard.md

 Politics

-Spitzbergen_nordsyssel_hg.jpg's vessel, docked at Ny-Ålesund]]
+'s vessel, docked at Ny-Ålesund]]

 The Svalbard Treaty of 1920 established full Norwegian sovereignty over the archipelago.
 The islands are, unlike the Norwegian Antarctic Territory, a part of the Kingdom of Norway and not a dependency.
 The treaty came into effect in 1925, following the Svalbard Act.
 All forty signatory countries of the treaty have the right to conduct commercial activities on the archipelago without discrimination, although all activity is subject to Norwegian legislation.
 The treaty limits Norway's right to collect taxes to that of financing services on Svalbard.
 Therefore, Svalbard has a lower income tax than mainland Norway, and there is no value added tax.
 There is a separate budget for Svalbard to ensure compliance.
 Svalbard is a demilitarized zone, as the treaty prohibits the establishment of military installations.
 Norwegian military activity is limited to fishery surveillance by the Norwegian Coast Guard as the treaty requires Norway to protect the natural environment.[85][86]

 The Svalbard Act established the institution of the Governor of Svalbard (), who holds the responsibility as both county governor and chief of police, as well as holding other authority granted from the executive branch.
 Duties include environmental policy, family law, law enforcement, search and rescue, tourism management, information services, contact with foreign settlements, and judge in some areas of maritime inquiries and judicial examinations—albeit never in the same cases as acting as police.[87][88]
 Since 2015, Kjerstin Askholt has been governor; she is assisted by a staff of 26 professionals.
 The institution is subordinate to the Ministry of Justice and the Police, but reports to other ministries in matters within their portfolio.[89]

-Lenin_statue_in_Barentsburg,_Svalbard.jpg in Barentsburg]] Since 2002, Longyearbyen Community Council has had many of the same responsibilities of a municipality, including utilities, education, cultural facilities, fire department, roads and ports.[90]
+in Barentsburg]] Since 2002, Longyearbyen Community Council has had many of the same responsibilities of a municipality, including utilities, education, cultural facilities, fire department, roads and ports.[90]
 No care or nursing services are available, nor is welfare payment available.
 Norwegian residents retain pension and medical rights through their mainland municipalities.[91]
 The hospital is part of University Hospital of North Norway, while the airport is operated by state-owned Avinor.
 Ny-Ålesund and Barentsburg remain company towns with all infrastructure owned by Kings Bay and Arktikugol, respectively.[92]
 Other public offices with presence on Svalbard are the Norwegian Directorate of Mining, the Norwegian Polar Institute, the Norwegian Tax Administration and the Church of Norway.[93]
 Svalbard is subordinate to Nord-Troms District Court and Hålogaland Court of Appeal, both located in Tromsø.[94]

 Although Norway is part of the European Economic Area (EEA) and the Schengen Agreement, Svalbard is not part of the Schengen Area or the EEA.[95]
 Non-EU and non-Nordic Svalbard residents do not need Schengen visas, but are prohibited from reaching Svalbard from mainland Norway without such.
 People without a source of income can be rejected by the governor.[96]
 No person is required to have a visa or residence permit for Svalbard.
 Everybody can live and work in Svalbard indefinitely regardless of citizenship.
 Svalbard Treaty grants treaty nationals equal right of abode as Norwegian nationals.
 So far, non-treaty nationals were admitted visa-free as well.
 "Regulations concerning rejection and expulsion from Svalbard" in force.[97][98]
 Russia retains a consulate in Barentsburg.[99]